 - Soltara in Gigante, and Rythmia in Guanacaste.
 Both provide outstanding amenities, an expert team of healers and counselors, a strong supportive community, and plenty of activities to aid a mindful approach to the transformative experience they offer.

 - 1heart organizes incredible retreats, but, unlike other centers, their focus is heavily grounded in empowering their clients and capacitating them to fulfill their leadership potential.
 Their program can be thought of as a “human accelerator,” and it is the best choice for those seeking intense personal growth in a stimulating environment full of adventurous and creative activities.
-1heart Journeys is a partner of The Third Wave.
-If you choose to go on a retreat with 1heart, The Third Wave receives a small affiliate commission.
+1heart Journeys is a partner of Third Wave.
+If you choose to go on a retreat with 1heart, Third Wave receives a small affiliate commission.
 This helps us to further our mission of changing the cultural conversation around psychedelics.

 Ayahuasca Retreat Centers in Europe

 Ayahuasca, and its intensely psychedelic sister, DMT, are both illegal in Europe, but given the sacramental nature of ayahuasca, international conventions leave it up to each country to determine their legal stance toward it.

 For this reason, and the fact that most European countries haven’t had ayahuasca cases in their judicial system yet, regulations can be unclear and/or nonexistent.
 Such is the case for Italy, Spain, and Portuga..
 Although these retreats aren’t technically illegal, they aren’t quite legal either, so we can’t fully endorse or recommend individual centers.
 Retreats in the Netherlands are fairly easy to come by as well, but be advised that ayahuasca was made illegal in this country in early 2018.